 From a computational perspective, text data are inherently unstructured.
 Therefore, a corpus must be pre-processed before conducting a computational analysis.
 Depending on your corpus, this can include:

-After the corpus is in transformed into a machine-interpretable dataset, it can be analysed.
+After the corpus is transformed into a machine-interpretable dataset, it can be analysed.
 Models use techniques from computational linguistics, natural language processing, machine learning and statistics.
 Possible analyses are:

 Further resources